The 13 Best Electric Unicycles, Tried and Tested

 - Display hard to read in direct sun

-Since its release, the Inmotion V12 has been one of my favorite wheels.
-It's the perfect blend of power, comfort, and range, which is exactly what I look for in an electric unicycle.
+Since its release, the Inmotion V12 has been one of my favorite wheels, offering the perfect blend of power, comfort, and range many riders seek.

-In my view, the V12 is one of the most comfortable non-suspension EUC out there (maybe apart from the King Song 16X), and that's saying something.
-It comes in two versions - the high speed (HS) and high torque (HT) versions.
-I have the HS version, which, while a bit less capable on steep climbs, is a bit more budget-friendly and offers a higher top speed.
-But even with this version, I've tackled the toughest inclines I've found here in Denmark without any trouble.
+In my view, the V12 is one of the most comfortable non-suspension EUCs out there (maybe apart from the King Song 16X), which is notable.
+It comes in two versions - the high speed (HS) and high torque (HT).
+I have the HS version, which, while a bit less capable on steep climbs, is slightly more budget-friendly and offers a higher top speed.
+Even with this version, I've tackled the toughest inclines locally without any trouble.

-The 2500W motor is a beast.
-I've hit speeds of 43.5 MPH, which is insanely fast, especially considering it's under $2,000.
+The 2500W motor is very powerful.
+I've hit speeds of 43.5 MPH, which is exceptionally fast, especially considering it's under $2,000.
 The 1,750 Wh battery is also impressive, promising up to 70 miles on a charge.
-In my own tests, doing about 30 MPH, I got around 40 miles, which is more than enough for long-range commutes and all-day adventures.
+In my own tests at around 30 MPH, I got about 40 miles, which is more than enough for long-range commutes and all-day adventures.

-The V12's solid build does mean it's on the heavier side, at 64 lbs.
-But for the performance and reliability it offers, I think the weight is justified.
+The V12's solid build does mean it's on the heavier side at 64 lbs, but for the performance and reliability it offers, the weight feels justified.

-One area where it lags a bit is in braking power compared to some of its rivals, like the King Song 16X.
+One area where it is somewhat less effective is in braking power compared to some of its rivals, like the King Song 16X.
 It takes a bit of getting used to, but it's manageable.

 The V12 also offers a unique, optional seat attachment.
-It's surprisingly comfortable and makes for a really enjoyable ride if you're into seated electric unicycles.
-It does have a slight learning curve, though.
+It's surprisingly comfortable and makes for a really enjoyable ride if you're into seated electric unicycles, though it does have a slight learning curve.

 Why We Chose the V12